addrummond/jsockd/Readme.md

 ### 1.1 Adding JSockD to your application

 Applications should generally connect to JSockD via a client library that manages the JSockD server process.
-At the moment, this repo contains one example of such a library in `clients/elixir/jsockd_client`.
-At this level of abstraction, JSockD is a simple command execution service.
+At the moment, this repo contains one example of a client library in `clients/elixir/jsockd_client`.
 Steps to add JSockD to your application:

 * Bundle all of the required Javascript library code into a single ES6 module (using e.g. [esbuild](https://esbuild.github.io/api/)).
 * Generate an ED25519 public/private key pair for signing your code (see section 2).
-* Compile the ES6 module into a QuickJS bytecode file using `jsockd -c` command (see section 2).
+* Compile the ES6 module into a QuickJS bytecode file using the `jsockd -c` command (see section 2).
 * Configure your client library with the path to the bytecode file and the public key used to sign it.
 * Use the client library to send commands to the JSockD server.